 Tell us a bit more about yourself outside of your celebrant work.

-I have 25 years experience working in schools and Further Education; first in learning support and mentoring roles and then teaching Functional Skills and GCSE English.
-I still do English tutoring.
+I have 25 years experience working in schools and further education; first in learning support and mentoring roles and then teaching Functional Skills and GCSE English.
+I still do a bit of English tutoring.

 I’m also a mentor for trainee celebrants and an accreditation observer, for when trainees complete their training and apply for full acreditiation.

-I’m a Mum to a 27 year old, who’s left me to live and work in London and a ‘pack leader’ to a ridiculous dog baby, who takes more looking after than my child ever did!
+I’m a Mum to a 27 year old, who’s left me to live and work in London – my daughter is a chuffing delight and I wish she and her gorgeous partner lived next door!

-In my ‘spare time’ (yeah right!!!)
-I love ballroom and latin dancing with my partner; pilates; camping, especially by the sea; reading who dunnits and crime thrillers; watching rubbish TV.
+I love ballroom and latin dancing with my partner; pilates; camping, especially by the sea; reading who dunnits and crime thrillers; watching films, exploring the Yorkshire Countryside and going to art exhibitions and events (Covid allowing!).
 I also enjoy the odd glass of wine with friends, while talking nonsense and laughing like a banshee.
 Oh and eating waaaay more food than is strictly good for me!

 What is the most enjoyable thing about being a celebrant?